metomi/metomi-vms/README.md

 ## VMware

-As an alternative to VirtualBox, [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) (Windows, Linux) or ([VMware Fusion](https://www.vmware.com/uk/products/fusion.html) (macOS) can be used as an alternative to host the virtual machine.
+As an alternative to VirtualBox, [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) (Windows, Linux) or ([VMware Fusion](https://www.vmware.com/uk/products/fusion.html) (macOS) can be used to host the virtual machine.
 VMware Workstation Player is free for non-commercial use.

-As a minimum you will need to download and install
+You will need to download and install

 * [VMware Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) **or** [VMware Fusion](https://www.vmware.com/uk/products/fusion.html)
 * The [Vagrant VMware utility](https://www.vagrantup.com/vmware/downloads)